aws-lite/aws-lite/plugins/dynamodb/readme.md

 - **`ConsistentRead` (boolean)**
   - Enable strongly consistent reads; by default eventually consistent reads are used
 - **`ExpressionAttributeNames` (object)**
-  - Substitution tokens for attribute names in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
+  - Substitution tokens for attribute names in an expression; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
 - **`ProjectionExpression` (string)**
   - Comma separated string that identifies one or more attributes to retrieve from the table
 - **`ReturnConsumedCapacity` (string)**